shubh24/shubh24.github.com/_posts/2017-09-08-Indiahacks ML Finale | LIVE BLOG.md

 <!-- ![hall_1]({{site.baseurl}}/images/indiahacks_live_blog/hall_1.jpg) -->
 <!-- ![hall_2]({{site.baseurl}}/images/indiahacks_live_blog/hall_2.jpg) -->

+**03:38** -- Yeah, calling it a night.
+Will update when the private leaderboard is released in the morning.

+**02:48** -- I'm trying incremental ideas, not helping a lot.
+Guess my position is stuck at 9th now.
+With my mind zoning off, settling the competition seems like the best option.

+**01:28** -- There seems to be some bug in the submissions judge, apparently all entries are being rejudged.
+Meanwhile, i implemented a greedy approach, in decreasing order of language frequency.
+To be tested.

 **September 9th, 00:22** -- The competition has been extended till 8AM, came as a shocker to me!
 I had my dinner, took an Uber back home, and slipped to 8th in the meanwhile!
 Will fight for a couple more hours now.

 **21:53** -- Slipped to 6th.
 Have tried multiple approaches using view ratio, and considering multiple movies based on the share of their view ratios.
 Putting in my last ditch efforts now.